Gotta Have It (Jay-Z and Kanye West song)

-"Gotta Have It" is a song by American hip hop artists Kanye West and Jay-Z from their collaborative album Watch the Throne (2011).
-The song was produced by West and The Neptunes, and samples three original compositions by James Brown: "Don't Tell a Lie About Me and I Won't Tell the Truth About You", "People Get Up and Drive Your Funky Soul" and "My Thang".
+"Gotta Have It" is a song by American rappers Kanye West and Jay-Z from their collaborative album, Watch the Throne (2011).
+The song was produced by West and the Neptunes, and samples three original compositions by James Brown: "Don't Tell a Lie About Me and I Won't Tell the Truth About You", "People Get Up and Drive Your Funky Soul" and "My Thang".
 The song explores themes of wealth, decadence and the economic stature in the US.
 The song received positive reviews from critics who complimented the production and the clever wordplay of the two rappers.

 The song was released as the sixth single from Watch the Throne on December 6, 2011.
 The song peaked at number 69 on the US Billboard Hot 100 entered the top 15 both the US Billboard Hot Rap Songs and Hot R&B/Hip-Hop Songs charts.
 The song has since been certified Platinum in the United States.
 Jay-Z and West performed the song as part of the set list of their Watch the Throne Tour and at the 2012 Radio 1's Big Weekend musical festival.

 Background

-Jay-Z and Kanye West are both American rappers who have collaborated on several tracks together, such as singles like "Swagga Like Us", "Run This Town", and "Monster".
+American rappers Jay-Z and Kanye West had previously collaborated on several tracks together on songs such as "Swagga Like Us", "Run This Town", and "Monster".
 In 2010, they began production and recording together for a collaborative record titled Watch the Throne.
-"Gotta Have It" was co-produced by West and the lead producers were the production duo The Neptunes, and it incorporates chopped-up James Brown vocal samples and Eastern flute melodies.
+"Gotta Have It" was co-produced by West and the lead producers were the production duo the Neptunes.
+It incorporates chopped-up James Brown vocal samples and Eastern flute melodies.
 The song samples three different songs; "Don't Tell a Lie About Me and I Won't Tell the Truth About You", "People Get Up and Drive Your Funky Soul" and "My Thang", and was reportedly very expensive to produce.
 The track was released as the album's sixth single in the US, and it impacted Urban radio on December 6, 2011, and Rhythmic radio on January 31, 2012.
 The track was performed by West and Jay on their Watch the Throne tour.
 During Jay-Z's setlist at the 2012 Radio 1's Big Weekend festival, West joined Jay-Z to perform "Gotta Have It" and other Watch the Throne hits, including the singles "Niggas in Paris" and "No Church in the Wild".